 We are proud to introduce our latest design – the Moai iPad docking station.
 Inspired by the serene, eternal vigilance of the monolithic icons of Easter Island, we’ve upgraded and remixed them for a tongue-in-cheek poke at the persistent distraction of modern digital life.
-The Moai will be available in Q4 2015.
-Please check back for updates!

 My Mini Venus of Cupertino ipad docking station is finally available.
 Find more at: EATON.london

 We just finished an exciting weekend at London Design Festival where I debuted my newest design – Hercules XIII, a universal tablet stand for work and play.
 Hercules, along with the lovely Venus of Cupertino, garnered many smiles and giggles of admiration over the four days.
 It was great fun seeing the public’s reaction, thanks to everyone who stopped by! more at Eaton.london

 The Venus of Cupertino, my iPad docking station, is just back from a busy week at the London Design Festival.
 She received countless oogles, smiles, and appreciation over the four days.
 She was even chosen as the top design at the festival by a prominent online design & lifestyle magazine.

 Now that the Venus of Cupertino is almost all grown up, most future posts and updates on the Venus project will be found at: EATON.london There you can follow all the gossip, blogs, & tweets.
 And of course you can order her there as well!

 The Venus of Cupertino, Scott’s iPad docking station is finished.
 Here she is with all the creative mess generated taking her from the early prototype to the final functional docking station: a short stack of sketchbooks, a pile of 3d-printed grip and charger tests, wads of spent sandpaper, a few files, and of course a couple iPads.